AlbertSuarez/AlbertSuarez/README.md

 ### Hi there, I'm Albert 👋

-- 🔭 I’m currently working as Head of Technology at @restbai
+- 🔭 I’m currently working as VP of Engineering at @restbai
 - 👯 I’m looking to collaborate on Open Source projects.
 - 💬 Ask me about hackathons, I'm fully passionate about them.
 - 😄 Pronouns: he/him